 Pasta sauce is one of my go-to dishes.
-I make a pretty darn good and authentic Northern Italian sauce.
-I also experiment and tweak recipes over time.
 There are some secret ingredients, which I’ll share.
 San Marzano tomatoes are a must-have.
 Get the real stuff imported from Italy, not “San Marzano tomatoes grown in the USA.”
 Also, ground nutmeg.
 Trust me on this.

 Also, pork adds a touch of sweetness to the dish.
 Ideally, you should get some pork on the bone, as the marrow will add tremendous unctuousness to the sauce.
 It, in a way that’s hard to explain, makes the sauce silky and really changes the mouth-feel of the dish.

 Last, the bit of wine in the recipe really matters.
 One time, I changed the wine I use in the recipe.
 Our oldest child remarked that the sauce “tasted different for some reason.”
 Substituting one white wine for another really did change the sauce a bit.
 Crazy, but true.

 Some techniques also are important.
 I note them below in the recipe.

 I make enough so that we have a big batch and Monday dinner is an easy “heat the pot” option.
 This big batch will serve 12 people.
 You can freeze it for about a month and have a good dinner ready in a few minutes on a weeknight.

 My children have been egging me to write down recipes, so here’s what I do.

 2 lbs. of ground beef (I buy the organic kind, but that’s optional.)